 - This program is taught in English.
-Students should have sufficient English reading, writing, speaking and comprehension abilitities to participate in the program.
+Students should have sufficient English reading, writing, speaking and comprehension abilities to participate in the program.
 Note: For the practicum work term, placements are available in English, Spanish and Tagalog.

 - Full boxes of honey can weigh up to 40 kg (88 lbs).
 Students should have a strong back and hands and be physically capable of lifting this weight if their intention is to work in a bee yard.
-Student who are not capable of lifiting this weight may not be able to find a Session 1 practicum employer.
+Student who are not capable of lifting this weight may not be able to find a Session 1 practicum employer.

 - Students should not be afraid of bees or allergic to bee venom.